by John Salt - May 2019

 Most certainly if you are doing re-flow rework or SMD component level repairs on PCB's, you will need to apply flux right off the bat.

 Rosin core solder aside, electrical soldering flux comes in several flavors.
 The most common you will run across are:

 Each have their pros and cons for specific applications.
 You will find, the thinner the flux, the faster is boils/flashes off so the working time is shorter.
 The plus is it leaves less residue.
 Liquid pastes are a good compromise of not flashing off too fast, and not leaving too much remaining residue.
 At least that has been my experience over the years.

 Last "little" item to mention here is size.
 Solders come in different size diameters.
 They also come in different weight rolls or spools which determines how much length you get, but what I'm talking about here is the actual diameter of the solder.

 Larger diameter solder is better suited to larger wiring and soldering projects while thinner diameter solder is better for small jobs like circuit board work.
 As you gain experience, you will find what size/s you like working with best for various jobs.
 I'm just giving you a few suggestions here if you really have no idea what size is best suited for what.

-Solder however is generally priced by weight, not spool length; so a 1 lb roll of 0.050" and a 1 lb roll of 0.030" solder will give you more or less the same amount of solder material, it's just more efficient and easier to work with if you use the right diameter for your specific RC soldering task.
+Solder is generally priced by weight, not spool length; so a 1 lb roll of 0.050" and a 1 lb roll of 0.030" solder will give you more or less the same amount of solder material, it's just more efficient and much easier to work with if you use the right diameter for your specific RC soldering task.

 Happy RC soldering :-)